I can't be the only one who has dreamed of retreating to a little cabin in the north woods, Anne Labastille style.

 The catalyst of this article is the fact that I just inherited 20 acres of old farmland and am considering that very question in the process of deciding what kind of house I want to put on it; what do I really need?
 How much of the space I am living in now do I actually use in comparison to how much I've just managed to fill?

-Being a homebody, bibliophile and artist, I like my space, so I'm thinking I want something a little more than the 356 square foot Tumbleweed house below but a lot less than the average American's 2,480 square feet.
+Being a homebody, bibliophile and artist, I like my space—so I think I want something a little more than the 356 square foot Tumbleweed house below but a lot less than the average American's 2,480 square feet.

 Surprisingly, as I read through blogs and articles of tiny house owners, square footage has become secondary.
 I sense in all of them that somewhere along the way they all seemed to have struggled with their new reality, embraced it and then finally loved it.
-The common theme being that the less you have the more you appreciate what you do.
-Kind of like the new appreciation you have for fresh vegetables after a week of camping on Ramen noodles and Cliff bars.
+The common theme being that the less you have, the more you appreciate what you do—kind of like the new appreciation you have for fresh vegetables after a week of camping on ramen noodles and Clif bars.

 Tiny House Virtual Tour

 Read More From Dengarden

 For most of us, the adjacent tiny house is a bit small; but the idea of it and the ingenuity of it strikes a chord.
 Could we downsize, even just a little bit?

 How about that storage unit?
 According to Slate Magazine, one out of 11 Americans pay for storage in a country whose home size has risen and household size has fallen.
 Do we actually need everything we're keeping in storage?
 Could we donate it to someone who does?